Universal Orlando: Entertainment district

 Universal CityWalk Orlando is an entertainment and retail district which opened on May 28, 1999, over the former parking lot and entrance of Universal Studios as part of the expansion that created the Universal Orlando Resort.
 Guests arrive at the resort in one of two multi-story parking structures, then travel via covered moving walkways over Universal Boulevard into CityWalk.
 From there, guests can proceed into one of the two theme parks.

 The Universal Store is its flagship store, offering merchandise from the three parks.
 CityWalk features shopping, nightclubs, dining venues, and a Cinemark Theatres and offers varying live music and entertainment options each night.
 Notably CityWalks's Rising Star (a karaoke club with a live band), Red Coconut Club, and Bob Marley - A Tribute to Freedom (both a night club and restaurant).
 Some notable restaurants include the Cowfish, NBC Sports Grill & Brew, Hard Rock Cafe, Jimmy Buffett's Margaritaville, Bubba Gump Shrimp Company, Antojito's Authentic Mexican Food, and Bigfire American Fare.
 Casual dining locations include: Moe's Southwest Grill, BK Whopper Bar, Panda Express, Red Oven Pizza Bakery, and Voodoo Doughnut.
 In June 2024, the Universal Epic Universe Preview Center opened, providing a scale model of the new park, as well as selling merchandise of the four lands that are part of it.

+In 2026, Universal Orlando Resort has announced several changes coming to CityWalk, including the return of Universal Legacy Store and closure of Burger King Whopper Bar and more.